Please Copy and Paste the Email Content or Write your Own, and Send it through the Form Below:

 You can read more about the state of India's archaic Prevention of Cruelty to Animals Act, 1960 here: https://voicelessindia.org/vegalog/f/how-stringent-are-animal-cruelty-laws-in-india

-We have also sent a letter to Shri Giriraj Singh, Minister of Fisheries, Animal Husbandry and Dairying with concerns regarding the Prevention of Cruelty to Animals Act, 1960 and appreciated his initiative in reviewing this outdated law.
+We had also sent a letter to Shri Giriraj Singh, Former Minister of Fisheries, Animal Husbandry and Dairying with concerns regarding the Prevention of Cruelty to Animals Act, 1960 and appreciated his initiative in reviewing this outdated law.
 You can see a copy of the letter below: